 In its product design practice, Kodai Iwamoto is interested in the relation between traditional craft processes and mass produced materials.
 With this in mind, he has developed an innovative strategy to fight plastic pollution, applying hand-made glass blowing techniques to cheap PVC pipes (the ones commonly used for plumbing).
 After heating their surface to make it soft, the pipes are put into a wooden mould and hand-blown, giving birth to vases with a definitely refined shape!

 The idea is absolutely brilliant in that it uses a completely unattractive material and gives it a totally new value through processing.
 A concept with huge potential!

 The Industrial Craft project is another interesting answer to plastic pollution.

 In a period where CNC (Computer Numerical Control) applications are rising – and producing increasing amounts of waste – this initiative continues the cycle with a new block: recycling.

-Charlotte Kidger has worked together with Bakers Patterns, a UK producer of 3D models made of polyurethane and polystyrene foam (two plastic polymers).
+Charlotte Kidger has worked together with Bakers Patterns (opened in a new window/tab), a UK producer of 3D models made of polyurethane and polystyrene foam (two plastic polymers).
 In particular, she has explored the potential of the polyurethane foam dust generated as a by-product of milling.

 The result is a versatile material that can be casted, cut, sanded and used into CNC again.